uber-web/math.gl/docs/developer-guide/math/view-and-projection.md

-## View and Projection Matrices
+# View and Projection Matrices

-One of the major functions of any 3D math library is to let applications create view and projection matrices to enable positioning of the viewer in a 3D world and projection of a field-of-view onto a flat "screen".
+One of the major functions of any 3D math library is to let applications create view and projection matrices to enable positioning of the viewer in a 3D world and projection of 3D geometries via a field-of-view onto a flat "screen".

-## View and Projection Matrices

 To set up a 4x4 view projection matrix you need a view matrix (specifying the position, direction and orientation of the camera) and a projection matrix (specifying the characteristics of the camera such as its field of view etc).

+## View Matrices

 The purpose of the view matrix is to translate and rotate your world coordinates so that the eye is located in the origin `[0, 0, 0]`, looking down the positive `Z` axis, rotated so that the right direction is `up`.
 This is called the "view coordinate system".